mnauf/Automated-Whatsapp/README.md

 This script allows you to send audio or text messages to your whatsapp contacts with or without scheduling.

-Watch from 2:00 to 6:00 minutes
+Watch the overview video [here](https://www.youtube.com/embed/idDu1BF0X4U?start=120).
+Watch from 2:00 to 6:00 minute.
-<iframe width="560" height="315" src="https://www.youtube.com/embed/idDu1BF0X4U?start=120" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 There are two options.
 Whether you want to send audio or text
 ![Screenshot](https://imgur.com/M0G9Ypm.jpg)